jasonswett/hangman_exercise/README.md

 To be clear, this program is not meant to take actual user input.
 This program is only meant to read `input.txt` as simulated user input.

 The time allowed for this exercise is 30 minutes.
-Please note that this is NOT a pass/fail exercise in terms of getting the program all the way finished.
+Please note that this is not a pass/fail exercise in terms of getting the program all the way finished.
 I don't expect you to finish the program in 30 minutes.
 The point of this exercise is just to see how you approach the problem.